-As mentioned earlier, the Company continues to have regular communications with the Huanca Sancos, Lucanamarca and San Jose Huarcaya communities and is actively working toward securing long-term access agreements.
-Once the agreements are in place, the Company is prepared to advance its drill permitting efforts.
+The Company continues to have regular communications with the Huanca Sancos, Lucanamarca and San Jose Huarcaya communities surrounding the Sombrero Project and is actively working toward securing long-term access agreements.
+The Company has had recent positive developments with a community within the Sombrero land position, and while there remains some minority opposition, the Company hopes to finalize the access agreement prior to the end of the year.
+Once the access agreements are in place, the Company is prepared to advance its drill permitting efforts.
 The Company continues to support communities with applications to Agroideas, a government organization that sponsors agricultural programs within the local area.

-The recent execution of the share purchase option agreement in relation to Takana is a key activity for the Company going forward; previous drilling results from these concessions are being reviewed in detail to plan for future drilling activities.
+The recent execution of the share purchase option agreement in relation to Takana is a key activity for the Company going forward.
+The Company is currently pursuing community access for this project as well, and exploration plans are being developed to commence once access is granted.